Europe and the United States are considered by many the two economic poles of the world. This also holds true for poker.

 The European Poker Championship, often called Poker EM for short, is another major European poker festival which takes place annually at Casino Velden in Velden, Austria.

-Niklas Astedt from Sweden, better known by his PokerStars screen name Lena900, has won more money in online poker tournaments than any other player in the world, a whopping $21.840 million.
-His fellow Swede Martin Jacobson won the WSOP Main event in 2014.
+Former professional basketball player Joao Vieira from Portugal, also known by his PokerStars screen name Naza114, has won more money in online poker tournaments than any other player in the world, a whopping $25.3 million.
+Swedishman Martin Jacobson won the WSOP Main event in 2014.
 Germany can boast two Main Event champs: Pius Heinz won in 2011, and Hossein Ensan won in 2019.
 Noel “J. J.” Furlong from Ireland was the first European player to claim poker’s most coveted title in 1999.
 Peter Eastgate from Denmark won it in 2008.